MicrosoftDocs/minecraft-creator/creator/TestAPI/Content/EntityAPI/Examples/Filters/clock_time.md

 # clock_time

-`clock_time` allows a creator to compares the current time with a float value in the range (0.0, 1.0).
+`clock_time` allows a creator to compare the current time with a float value in the range (0.0, 1.0).

 |Value |Definition |
 |:----|:----|